AND-SHAL-0813/network-traffic-analysis-/README.md

 <!--te-->
 # About

-BruteShark is a Network Forensic Analysis Tool (NFAT) that performs deep processing and inspection of network traffic (mainly PCAP files, but it also capable of directly live capturing from a network interface).
+shalvis is a Network Forensic Analysis Tool (NFAT) that performs deep processing and inspection of network traffic (mainly PCAP files, but it also capable of directly live capturing from a network interface).
 It includes: password extracting, building a network map, reconstruct TCP sessions, extract hashes of encrypted passwords and even convert them to a Hashcat format in order to perform an offline Brute Force attack.

 The main goal of the project is to provide solution to security researchers and network administrators with the task of network traffic analysis while they try to identify weaknesses that can be used by a potential attacker to gain access to critical points on the network.

-Two BruteShark versions are available, A GUI based application (Windows) and a Command Line Interface tool (Windows and Linux).
+Two shalvis versions are available, A GUI based application (Windows) and a Command Line Interface tool (Windows and Linux).
 The various projects in the solution can also be used independently as infrastructure for analyzing network traffic on Linux or Windows machines.
 For further details see the Architecture section.

 The project was developed in my spare time to address two main passions of mine: software architecture and analyzing network data.